 For every raving fan of Cuba, you will find someone who is very much opposed to leisure travel there.
 Many opponents are Cuban Americans themselves and have a first-hand understanding of the harsh realities of the regime.
 Their feelings are understandable, and it is true that the implications of travel in Cuba are complex.

 But Cuba is changing, and most of the people I talked with before and after my trip agree that responsible travel to Cuba is a good thing.
-Many of my Cuban American friends feel that the exchange of ideas and openness to the world will ultimately be of benefit to Cuba.
+Many of my Cuban American friends feel that the exchange of ideas and openness to the world will ultimately be of benefit to Cuba (and, I believe, to the people traveling and learning from Cuba as well).
 The Cuban business owners I talked with all reiterated the essential nature of tourism to their livelihoods.
 Not only does it bring hard cash into the economy, but private tourism businesses create well-paying jobs for millions of Cubans.
 For example, the Airbnb where I stayed employs drivers, housekeepers, cooks and managers, and they’re all paid very well.
 Other entrepreneurs we talked with shared that the Cuban people want to feel connected to the world, move forward and improve the economy.

 After many conversations and my own experience in Cuba, I am an advocate for travel to Cuba.
 But here are some of the factors you must weigh yourself as you make your plans:

 Opponents of tourism argue that all of the money you spend in Cuba ultimately goes to the government and props up an oppressive system.
-While it’s true that businesses are heavily taxed and the money paid to employees will ultimately be spent in government businesses, you must weigh this against the fact that your money first passes through an actual person’s hands and allows them to buy necessities, support their families and improve their quality of life.
+While it’s true that businesses are heavily taxed and the money paid to employees will ultimately be spent in government businesses, you must weigh this against the fact that your money first passes through an actual person’s hands and allows them to earn a living and support their families.

 Many of the island’s limited resources are given to tourists, as tourism is an important source of revenue for the country.
 Though you’ll see beef and seafood on every menu in the restaurants you visit, it’s not uncommon for Cubans to rarely see these items in their rations (and they can be difficult to find or expensive to buy outside of the rations).
 Understand that while you are there, you will be consuming precious resources that the Cuban people themselves might not have access to.